Who made Aarogya Setu? A list

 Government leaders

-- K VijayRaghavan (Principal Scientific Advisor, he will set up the expert committee that will govern sharing of anonymised data with research institutions as per the Aarogya Setu Data Access and Knowledge Sharing Protocol, 2020 that the IT Ministry had released on May 11)
+- Prof. K VijayRaghavan (Principal Scientific Advisor, he will set up the expert committee that will govern sharing of anonymised data with research institutions as per the Aarogya Setu Data Access and Knowledge Sharing Protocol, 2020 that the IT Ministry had released on May 11)

-- Ajay Sawhney (MEITY Secretary)
+- Ajay Prakash Sawhney (MEITY Secretary)

 - Dr Neeta Verma (NIC Director General)

-Note: Update (May 27, 2020 3:34 pm): After the article was published, the list was updated with the missing names.
-Those have been added in bold above.
-Originally published on May 27, 2020 at 1:18 pm.